Academic Advising Frequently Asked Questions

-How do I know who my Freshman Academic Advisor is?
+How do I know who my Academic Advisor is?

 You will be assigned to an advisor based on your major.
-You can call the Academic Advising Center at 903.565.5718 to schedule an appointment with your advisor.
+You can call the University Advising Center at 903.565.5718 or email email@example.com to find out this information.

-What is THEA?
+What is TSI?
 How do I know if I need to take it?

 Unless a student is exempt, the Texas Success Initiative (TSI) requires all undergraduate students entering a public college or university in Texas to be assessed for readiness to enroll in freshman-level academic coursework.
-The Texas Higher Education Coordinating Board has approved the following four testing instruments to be used to determine a student's readiness to enroll in college-level courses:
+The Texas Higher Education Coordinating Board has only approved the TSI testing instrument to determine a student's readiness to enroll in college-level courses.

-If you have questions regarding your TSI status, talk with your advisor.
+If you have questions regarding your TSI status, talk with a TSI Specialist.

 Who do I contact for more information about some of the special programs such as CAP and Supplemental Instruction?

 Supplemental Instruction information can be found on their website or by contacting Ceselie Tobin.
 CAP students will need to speak with their UT Tyler advisor assigned to them based on their intended major at UT Austin.